U.S. immigration advocates blast 'cruel' Biden policies on asylum | Politics

 Homeland Security Secretary Alejandro Mayorkas said on Thursday that the United States would expand an online asylum registration system https://www.reuters.com/world/us/us-expand-online-asylum-registration-amid-unprecedented-border-arrivals-2021-08-12 in the hopes migrants will apply remotely, adding that more changes would be announced in the coming days.
 Mayorkas did not say which asylum seekers would be eligible to use the online system.

-Last week, the Biden administration began flying https://www.reuters.com/world/us/exclusive-us-starts-flying-migrant-families-into-mexico-far-border-source-2021-08-06 some Central American and Mexican migrants caught at the U.S.-Mexico border to southern Mexico in an effort to deter crossers.
-In the letter to Biden, the groups said they were "gravely concerned" about the flights to southern Mexico and reports that migrants were then bused to a remote part of Guatemala.
+Last week, the government began flying https://www.reuters.com/world/us/exclusive-us-starts-flying-migrant-families-into-mexico-far-border-source-2021-08-06 some Central American and Mexican migrants arrested at the U.S.-Mexico border to southern Mexico in an effort to deter crossers.
+In the letter to Biden, the groups said they were "gravely concerned" about the flights and reports that migrants were then bused to a remote part of Guatemala.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)